compositeurdigital/compositeurdigital.github.io/UX/en/organise_content/supported_content/templates.md

 ![Templates](../../img/content_template_menu.JPG)

+Templates are also a good way to brand your notes and blanksheets to respect your design guidelines in terms of documents.

 ## Actions within Compositeur Digital UX

 Depending on the type of file (i.e. slideshows or images...) check the corresponding page: